Adan206/Adan206/README.md

 ### Hi there, I am Adan 👋
  * 🔭  I’m currently working on a personal project using React with typescript
- * Passion project Coin star; a brillaint app that let's you
+ * Passion project called Coin star; a brillaint app that let's you
  *  💬 will update here when ready
  * 🌱  I’m learning both redux and redux toolkit with react
  * 🤔  practicing how to properly look for solutions using online tools  :)